memo42/newtonwars_client/README.md

 	* in the client simply enter a degree.
 This is used until you define a new one
 	* Standard velocity is 15 (maximum value) you can change it the same way you can in the game "v 1"
 	* You can also clear your shot-traces sending a "c"
+ - set server and port
+	* it is possible to set the server or server and port through commandline parameters
+	* the server needs to be the first parameter, the port the second
+	* defaults are localhost and 3490